future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 Number of players: if isTournament this setting will determine the number of solution that will compete against each other in every run.

-### Test case levels
+### Level Settings

+**Number of public levels:**
-Public levels: These are the levels that the members can see when taking your Freecode.
+: These are the levels that the members can see when taking your Freecode.

+**Number of hidden levels:**
+: This is only used for the "Code test" and "Challenge" type of Freecode.
+  These levels are hidden and can't be seen by the member.
+  These are the levels that are used for the scoring of the Freecode.
+  So normally extra edge cases are used in these levels to see that the members solution can handle all the edges that you are a part of the Freecode.

+**Exercise:**
-Exercise: For exercises there are only public levels, however only 1 is available at the time.
+: For exercises there are only public levels, however only 1 is available at the time.
   This means the member must complete one levels before being able to continue to the next one.
   There is no hidden scoring here.

+**Code test and challenges:**
-Code test and challenges: The public levels are what is visible to the member when taking the Freecode.
+: The public levels are what is visible to the member when taking the Freecode.
   These are the levels that they can try their solutions against and see if they pass.
   These levels are not used in scoring the Freecode.
   That is handled in the hidden and performance levels.

-Hidden levels: This is only used for the "Code test" and "Challenge" type of Freecode.
-These levels are hidden and can't be seen by the member.
-These are the levels that are used for the scoring of the Freecode.
-So normally extra edge cases are used in these levels to see that the members solution can handle all the edges that you are a part of the Freecode.
+**Performance levels:**

-Performance levels: This is only used for the Code test type of Freecode.
+: This is only used for the Code test type of Freecode.
   On top of the normal correctness check of the solution an additional check of how much times was used is added.
   You as the author must specify this time limit in milliseconds for each of the programming languages available on Future Skill.
   For performance levels using much larger input data is recommended.
   The time limit if set per language.

 ### Good performance scores